dadadel/binmake/README.md

 If one of these keywords is found, then all furthur found number without an explicit interpretation will be interpreted as a **binary number**.

+- `float`

+If this keyword is found all further numbers without and explicit interpretation will be interpreted as a **float number**.

 ## Offer a coffee or a beer